leilacsak/laborforcemanagement/README.md

+The project was developed using Visual Studio Code in conjunction with Wampserver, and subsequently, Many weeks later, the entirety of it was uploaded to GitHub!!!

 # laborforcemanagement
 Assigment - Labor Force Management - PHP
 Title of the assignment for the subject "Web Application Development II" in the semester of 2022/23: Labor Force Management